 Want to be part of the conversation?

-- Consider community goals as represented by major planning documents (OCPs, Sustainability Plans, etc).
+- Consider community goals as represented by major planning documents (Offical Community Plans, Sustainability Plans, etc).

 - Consider public opinion and feedback related to the LWMP on behalf of the Steering Committee.